aws/karpenter-provider-aws/website/content/en/pre-docs/provisioner-crd.md

     - key: "kubernetes.io/arch" # If not included, all architectures are considered
       operator: In
       values: ["arm64", "amd64"]
-    - key: "kubernetes.io/os" # If not included, all operating systems are considered
-      operator: In
-      values: ["linux"]
     - key: "karpenter.sh/capacity-type" # If not included, the webhook for the AWS cloud provider will default to on-demand
       operator: In
       values: ["spot", "on-demand"]